-7.1 The dropdown for the selection of SpaDebug mode. $\ . \ . \ . \ 130$ 7.2 The instrumented call-stack when a MessageNotUnderstood error is signalled during a Spa execution 7.3 The view of the debugger opened on a failing filter in the 7.4 The instrumented call-stack when a MessageNotUnderstood error is signalled during a Spa execution, and before the er- ror is ignored 8.1 Overview of the different stages of the K-Means application.
+7.1 The dropdown for the selection of SpaDebug mode 130 7.2 The instrumented call-stack when a MessageNotUnderstood error is signalled during a Spa execution 7.9 7.3 The view of the debugger opened on a failing filter in the election polls analyzing application 7.4 The instrumented call-stack when a MessageNotUnderstood error is signalled during a Spa execution, and before the er- ror is ignored 8.1 Overview of the different stages of the K-Means application.
 141 8.2 Execution time of stage 2 when increasing the number of exceptions happening in parallel, for different sizes of the dataset.
-Error bars show the standard error 8.3 Average dynamic local checkpoint size when increasing the size of the windowed partition 8.4 Average dynamic local checkpoint size when increasing the size of the windowed partition and toggling the delta stacks optimization 8.5 Runtime (in seconds) and overhead of running Grep (G), WordCount (WC), and K-Means (KM) applications with and without ignore mode active 8.6 Run-time when ignoring an increasing number of excep- tions on dataset 1 (5 GB).
-The color gradient represents the number of exceptions that where ignored, also visible in the laws d below.
-8.7 Run-time when ignoring an increasing number of exceptions on dataset 2 (20 GB).
-The color gradient represents the number of exceptions that where ignored, also visible in 0.0 the legend below 8.8 Time to find the first bug with both debuggers 161 8.9 help you in finding the bugs?", where 1 is not at all and 5 is very much 8.10 Likert plot with the answers to "Debugging the application was difficult", where 1 is very easy and 5 is very difficult 162 8.11 Boxplot of redeployment count across the two applications with the two different debuggers
+Error bars show the standard error 8.3 Average dynamic local checkpoint size when increasing the size of the windowed partition 8.4 Average dynamic local checkpoint size when increasing the 0.4 size of the windowed partition and toggling the delta stacks optimization 8.5 Runtime (in seconds) and overhead of running Grep (G), 0.0 WordCount (WC), and K-Means (KM) applications with and without ignore mode active 8.6 Run-time when ignoring an increasing number of excep- tions on dataset 1 (5 GB).
+The color gradient represents the number of exceptions that where ignored, also visible in the legend below 8.7 Run-time when ignoring an increasing number of exceptions on dataset 2 (20 GB).
+The color gradient represents the number of exceptions that where ignored, also visible in the legend below 8.8 Time to find the first bug with both debuggers 161 8.9 Violin plot of the answers to "How much did the debugger help you in finding the bugs?", where 1 is not at all and 5 0 10 is very much 0.10 Likert plot with the answers to "Debugging the application was difficult", where 1 is very easy and 5 is very difficult 162 8 11 Boxplot of redeployment count across the two applications 0.11 with the two different debuggers

 8.12 Likert scale showing how useful each feature of SpaDebug was rated by the participants.
-1 is not at all, 5 is very much 165 8.13 The debugger tab of BigDebug 8.14 Stacktrace of an exception as shown in BigDebug. \ldots .
-169 8.15 Code patching in BigDebug
+1 is not at all, 5 is very much.
+165 $$ 8.13 The debugger tab of BigDebug 8.14 Stacktrace of an exception as shown in BigDebug. $\ \ldots \ \ldots \ 169$ 8.15 Code patching in BigDebug